AlexPoltak/vrs_cvicenie_3/README.md

 <p>

 ### Getting Started
 1. To use the application, it is necessary to create a project at the beginning.
-The project can be created by button **New** in the top main menu.
+The project can be created with UI by button **New** in the top main menu.
 With this button the action  **on_actionNew_triggered** is called:

 ```js
   void CreatorMainWindow::on_actionNew_triggered(bool checked)